Signs Your Family Member Could Benefit from Memory Care

 • Inappropriate Clothing Choices: Dressing unsuitably for the weather, such as wearing a summer jacket in winter, shows a lack of environmental awareness.

-2. Neglecting Personal Hygiene If your loved one has body odor or plaque buildup on their teeth, it may indicate they are struggling with basic personal care tasks like bathing or changing clothes.
+If your loved one has body odor or plaque buildup on their teeth, this may signal struggles with basic personal care tasks like bathing or changing clothes.

-3. Ignoring Medication and Doctor’s Appointments Seniors with dementia often forget to take medications or miss important medical checkups.
-Memory care communities provide medical administration and health assessments to ensure their well-being.
+Seniors with dementia often forget to take medications or miss important medical checkups.
+Memory care communities provide essential medical administration and health assessments to ensure their well-being.

-5. Disturbing Changes in Personality Behavioral issues like sundowner syndrome, where confusion or agitation increases in the evening, indicate a need for professional care from a memory care community.
+Behavioral issues, such as sundowner syndrome, where confusion or agitation increases in the evening, indicate a need for professional care from a memory care community.

 If your loved one is isolated from friends and relatives, they might benefit from moving to a nearby memory care unit.
 At Alpine View Lodge in San Diego County, we provide comprehensive social, emotional, physical, and spiritual care.
 Interested in learning more?
 Contact us to discover the excellent memory care services offered at Alpine View Lodge.